 The Importance of Thorough Investigations

-With respect to cases that plaintiff’s file, you want to attempt to get all the information that the whistleblower has and put it together.
+With respect to cases that the plaintiff’s file, you want to attempt to get all the information that the whistleblower has and put it together.
 There are two burdens: one is to the rule 9B, but also there is also the statutory duty to provide the government with all the evidence that we have in the case under the False Claims Act.

 Obtaining information through the client and presenting that to the government, is something a DC whistleblower lawyer does.
 Once the government takes over the investigation after the initial complaint is filed, it’s the government’s investigation.
 The government generally does not want plaintiffs and their lawyers investigating the matter after the complaint has been filed.
 There are exceptions to this and it’s usually something the government works out with an individual later, but that’s usually the procedure that follows.

-Generally, if the government intervenes in a case, they have the means through civil investigative demands and through other investigative techniques to obtain the information what would satisfy any pleading requirements.
-At some point, the case is likely, if the government intervenes, to be sufficiently well-pled and sort of substantial to overcome this burden.
+Generally, if the government intervenes in a case, they have the means through civil investigative demands and through other investigative techniques to obtain the information that would satisfy any pleading requirements.
+At some point, the case is likely, if the government intervenes, to be sufficiently well-pled and sort of substance to overcome this burden.
 As a result, the government’s investigation can be helpful or can be a big part of overcoming that burden if the plaintiff has not been able to do so.
 It’s usually best to have a specific and as detailed a complaint as possible given all the other burdens that a plaintiff and a plaintiff’s attorney may have prior to filing the case.

 The Heightened Pleading Requirement for Fraud